moroso/docs/compiler/language.md

   let z = x; // type of z is inferred as i8.
 ```

-There is no implicit casting.
-Explicit casts may be done with the `as`
+Explicit casts may be done with the `as` operator:
-operator:
 ```
   let x: u8 = 5;
   let y: i8 = x as uint; // Ok: explicit cast.